Dragon vs Wispr Flow: Legacy Desktop vs Modern AI Dictation (2026)

 Pros

-- + Developer mode with VS Code and Cursor integration
+- + Developer mode with VS Code, Cursor, and Windsurf integration

-- + Works fully offline on Apple Silicon Macs
+- + On-device mode runs fully offline on Apple Silicon Macs

 Cons

-- - No AI text rewriting or reformatting
+- - No AI text rewriting โ formatting is driven by spoken commands instead

 - - No Windows support